notaryproject/notation/specs/commandline/sign.md

 Use `notation sign` to sign artifacts.

-Signs a container artifact that is stored in a registry.
-Upon successful signing, the generated signature is pushed to the registry and the digest of the container image is returned.
+Signs an OCI artifact that is stored in a registry.
+Upon successful signing, the generated signature is pushed to the registry with the digest of the OCI artifact returned.

 ## Outline